TahaElbedwihy/A03-1/README.md

 Commit - A change.
 (Controls code) Take original and new file and save the change.
 Git only saves the parts of the files that changes.
 Just tracks change and saves it.
 Merge- Automatic caking of branches.
 Fork - lets you have your own branch
-Tasks - Moving, renaming, creating files.

 Push- Sending committed changes to a remote repository.
 So others can access them.
-Merge Conflict- Merging branches that have competing commits.
-Git needs help to decide which changes to incorporate into the final merge.